 $ sudo python blinktest.py -b 12 # Blink LED on RPi board pin 12

-The code for blinktest.py
+The code for blinktest.py is at github.

-and the test circuit in hand, I discovered that (a) the Quick2Wire board uses GPIO numbering on the Python side but Wiring Pi on the labels of the GPIO pins; (b) The jumper LED_ENABLE determines whether Wiring Pi pin 1 or LED is active. (c) I could not get Wiring Pi pin 2 to blink the test circuit.
+With the blinktest.py and the test circuit in hand, I discovered that (a) the Quick2Wire board uses GPIO numbering on the Python side but Wiring Pi on the labels of the GPIO pins; (b) The jumper LED_ENABLE determines whether Wiring Pi pin 1 or LED is active. (c) I could not get Wiring Pi pin 2 to blink the test circuit.
 I’ll try swapping out the RPi later to see if it is at fault.

 Charts and info on GPIO pins: Raspberry Pi Spy